QuadCtrl/quad-ctrl/README.md

 The aim of this project is using a DRL approach in order to complete two tasks with 4-engines drone.
 Mainly we focused on Hovering and Movement:
 - **Hovering**: holding the initial position.
-In this case we compared a drone fully controlled by the NN with a PID completely tuned using DRL.
+In this case we compared a drone directly controlled by the Neural Network vs. a PID completely tuned using DRL as well.
 - **Movement**: moving the drone to a desired position.
 In this case the PID comparison did not provide any useful result.

 <p align='center'>